kieranjwhite/CPI-II/README.md

 -------------------------------------------------------

 * src/com/hourglassapps/util/ExclusiveTimeKeeper.java.
 A class for measuring the length of time it takes to execute blocks of code.
 Instantiate the ExclusiveTimeKeeper object at the beginning of a try block in a try-with-resources statement.
 When the block closes, the timer is paused until the block is entered again.
-Sub-blocks, also surrounded by try statements, allow for further, more detailed, timing information to be recorded.
+Sub-blocks, also surrounded by try statements, allow for further, more fine-grained, timing information to be recorded.
 Times recorded in sub-blocks are subtracted from the times associated with the outer-block -- hence the name ExclusiveTimeKeeper.
 * src/com/hourglassapps/util/Clock.java.
 An interface allowing 'child' clocks to be instantiated from the ExclusiveTimeKeeper instance as well any other Clock.